Last Modified: 27 Nov 2015

 Camping (with facilities) (2 nts)

-Today we have a full day journey heading south through Benin.
+Today we have a full day journey heading south through Benin (approximately 10 hours).
 Tonight we will bush camp en route.

 Bush camp (no facilities) (1 nt)

-We continue the journey today to Abomey where we stay in a campsite for the next 2 nights.
+We continue the journey today to Abomey where we stay in a campsite (approximately 6 hours)

 Abomey is the ancient capital of the Dahomey kingdom, once one of the most powerful empires in Africa.You can still see some of the original Dahomeyan palaces and temples here, and the Musée Historique d’Abomey is a good place to learn about the history of the region.
 The palace is full of gold, silver, thrones, tapestries of bloody battles, testament to the proidigous wealth of this once great kingdom.